 Any one chapter in this book took me as long to create as the Table of Contents.
 That’s because this single page actually has nine InDesign documents embeded into it to create the sliders.
 And each of those pages is filled with images, links, and other clockwork to make the magic of this page work.
 All of these tabs slide out, and nearly anything on this page links to something.

 Rebuilding the Table of Contents to fit in a new chapter slider was most likely going to cause more problems than solve.
-So instead I added a new link to the existing ToC that went down to the second page of the Toc, this page.
+So instead I added a new link to the existing Table of Contents that went down to the second page of the Toc, this page.
 It ended up a neat, clean, and simple solution to the problem.